dzmitry-lahoda/lahoda-xyz/resume/it.md

-# Dzmitry Lahoda, Systems Software Engineer
+# Dzmitry Lahoda, Software Engineer

-I specialize in distributed systems, infrastructure, blockchain and protocols.
+I specialize in distributed systems, infrastructure, blockchain, reliable protocols, and high-availability software.

-Previously did enterprise, client-servers, actor systems, cloud, desktop, drivers, reusable frameworks and libraries, real-time, and basic applied statistics in several domains, since 2004.
+Previously, I worked on enterprise systems, desktop applications, and device drivers.

-I grow scalable, fast, secure and maintainable code one light day at a time.
+I focus on growing code that is scalable, composable, fast, secure, and maintainable — one light day at a time.

-Live in Portugal since 2022.
+Based in Portugal since 2022.

-Continuously improving at mathematics, finance, cryptography and engineering.
+Continuously sharpening my skills in mathematics, compilers, finance, and cryptography.

 ## Profiles